rousarp/lab_obsah/_help/managing-comments-on-your-site.md

 help_tags:
   - Nastavení
 help_category:
-  - Managing your Site
+  - Správa webových stránek
-  - Sites on the OpenLab
+  - Webové stránky na OpenLab
 ---
 1. After you have <a title="Who can build a Site?" href="https://lab.urad.online/help/who-can-build-a-site/">created your site</a>, you will often have to moderate and filter the <a title="Commenting on a Site" href="https://lab.urad.online/help/commenting-on-a-site/">comments</a> that are made on the posts and pages on your site.
 All comments made on your site are listed in a moderation queue accessible via your site Dashboard.
 You can view these comments by going to your Dashboard and clicking <strong>Comments</strong> in the left-hand menu.